elastic/harp/samples/onboarding/3-secret-bundle/3-template.md

 }
 ```

-* `quality` path compoent is extracted from `selector.quality`
+* `quality` path component is extracted from `selector.quality`
 * `platform` path component is extracted from `selector.platform`

 #### Product secrets

 > Protobuf definition - [ProductComponentNS](https://github.com/elastic/harp/blob/main/api/proto/harp/bundle/v1/template.proto#L139)

-A `product` in CSO, is a virtual concept for non-instanciable resources, and
+A `product` in CSO, is a virtual concept for non-instantiable resources, and
 not related to execution.

-> Same secrets for all platform/stage ? => it could be a product secret.
+> Same secrets for all platform/stage ? ⇒ it could be a product secret.

 ```yaml
 spec: